Housing and Residence Life FAQ

 I'm an incoming freshman.
 Where can I stay?

 Welcome to the UofM!
 We want to make sure you have the best experience possible during your stay with us.
-Beginning Fall 2018, the LLC will be an all-freshmen hall.
-Freshmen can also stay in Rawls, Smith, South and Centennial Place traditional doubles.
+The LLC is an all-freshmen hall.
+Freshmen can also stay in Rawls, Smith and Centennial Place traditional doubles.

 When can I apply for next semester/year housing?